Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 Is lower Bucks County a good location for industrial or warehouse space?

 Lower Bucks County is one of the strongest industrial and logistics locations in the Philadelphia suburban market.
 Proximity to Interstate 95, the Pennsylvania Turnpike (I-276), and multiple bridges to New Jersey's Route 1 corridor gives lower Bucks better multi-market access than most competing industrial submarkets.
-Industrial vacancy in the broader Philadelphia suburban industrial market has dropped to approximately 3 percent.
+Industrial vacancy in the broader Philadelphia suburban industrial market has dropped to approximately 3%.
 Lease rates in lower Bucks run $10 to $12 per square foot NNN with sale prices of $150 to $200 per square foot.
 The Bristol, Bensalem, and Fairless Hills areas specifically offer the largest concentration of industrial inventory with the best highway access in the county.

 What makes buying commercial real estate in Bucks County different from Montgomery County?

 Bucks County commercial differs from Montgomery County in several important ways.
 Bucks has 54 municipalities versus Montgomery County's 62, but Bucks has more agricultural and rural residential zoning that creates greater complexity around commercial uses in non-urban areas.
 Bucks has a stronger industrial corridor in lower Bucks near I-95 than most of Montgomery County.
-Bucks has the Delaware River asset — proximity to New Jersey bridges and river-front commercial character in New Hope and Washington Crossing that Montco cannot replicate.
+Bucks has the Delaware River asset — proximity to New Jersey bridges and riverfront commercial character in New Hope and Washington Crossing that Montco cannot replicate.
 Montco has King of Prussia and the Route 202 pharmaceutical corridor, which are institutional commercial assets at a scale Bucks County does not match.
-For small business owners and local investors, Bucks County typically offers lower entry price points outside of Doylestown and Newtown Borough than comparable Montco locations.
+For small business owners and local investors, Bucks County typically offers lower entry price points outside of Doylestown and Newtown Borough than comparable Montgomery County locations.

 Start the Conversation